29TanayRaj/Genetic_Programming_Trees/README.md

 5. dot_converter.py: takes tree representation in string format and returns a dot represenation.
 6. graph_builder.py: retruns a image of a graph using graphviz based on dot represenation.

+Current Challenges:
+- Mutations of GP trees:
+- Need to work on the following
+## 1. Point Mutation
+- A single node in the GP tree is mutated
+- Terminal nodes are replaced by other terminals
+- Function nodes are replaced by other functions
+- A threshold is used to decide whether to mutate the selected node
+- Node is selected randomly from the GP tree

+## 2. Subtree Mutation
+- A randomly selected node is replaced with a newly generated subtree
+- New subtree is generated using standard GP initialization methods (grow/full/RHH)
+- Depth limits are applied to avoid excessive tree bloat
+- Node selection is random — uniform or depth-biased
+- Produces large structural changes and increases exploration

+## 3. Hoist Mutation
+- Select a subtree, then select a smaller subtree inside it and “hoist” it upwards
+- The smaller internal subtree replaces the larger subtree
+- Helps reduce tree size and control bloat
+- Node and internal subtree selections are random
+- Encourages simpler, more general GP trees